French frigate Coquille: French career and capture

 On 12 October 1798, Coquille took part in the Battle of Tory Island, where she was captured by the British.
 She was armed with 40 guns, and had a crew of 580 men, under the command of Captain Deperon (actually Léonore Depéronne).
 She had lost 18 men killed and 31 wounded in the battle.
 The prize crew was under the command of Lieutenant Charles Dashwood.
 Because of the frigate's damaged state and the weather, Dashwood first sailed Coquille to Belfast for some refitting.
 He then sailed her to Plymouth.

 Fate

 The Royal Navy subsequently commissioned her as HMS Coquille.
 Coquille was in the Hamoaze on 14 December 1798 when an accidental fire broke out.
 With few crew on board the fire spread rapidly.
 To keep the fire from spreading to other vessels, she was towed to a nearby mudbank and left there for the fire to burn out.
-While she burned to the waterline the fire nevertheless spread to the brig Endeavour, of Scarborough, which was carrying coals to Guernsey and which had grounded on the mudbank.
-Endeavour too was totally destroyed.
+While she burned to the waterline the fire nevertheless spread to the Scarborough brig Endeavour, which was carrying coal to Guernsey and had grounded on the mudbank.
+Endeavour was also destroyed.
 It is estimated that the fire cost her captors £10,000 in prize money.
-Although most of the crew were saved, 15 people are believed to have died in an explosion in the gunroom: 13 officers and crew, a woman, and a customs official.
-Twenty of her crew were on shore on leave, and twenty were taken off in boats.
-Some others may have died also.
+Although most of the crew were saved, 15 people are believed to have died in an explosion in the gunroom: 13 British naval personnel, a woman and a customs official.
+20 of her crew were on shore on leave, and another 20 were taken off in boats.
+Several others may have died also.
 Gunpowder was involved in the loss, and it must have been "concealed for some improper purpose" as the prize agents always removed gunpowder immediately to forestall accidents.